Why should you be concerned about air pollution?

 - Processing equipment

 Laboratory equipment used EXCLUSIVELY for analysis or experimentation does not require a permit.
-Any new process (or modification) which generates air emissions needs to be evaluated by the Goddard Environmental Team (GET) prior to installation.
-If there is any question as to whether a process or piece of equipment requires a permit, please call the GET at 6-7442.
+Any new process (or modification) which generates air emissions needs to be evaluated by the GSFC Medical and Environmental Management Division (MEMD) team prior to installation.
+If there is any question as to whether a process or piece of equipment requires a permit, please call Michael Bonsteel at 410-422-7955.

 Monitoring and Recordkeeping

-Operators of processes or equipment, which require permits, must maintain records to establish emissions and may be required to monitor the air emissions.
+Operators of processes and equipment which require permits must maintain records to establish emissions and may be required to monitor the air emissions.
 This may include operating hours and amounts/types of materials used, observation of visible emissions, and preventive maintenance on the equipment.